shhossain/computer_science/Algorithms/Sorting/MergeSort/readme.md

 # Merge Sort
-Merge sort is a sorting technique based on divide and conquer technique.
+Merge sort is a sorting algorithm based on the divide and conquer technique.
 With worst-case time complexity being Ο(n log n), it is one of the most important and commonly used algorithms.

 ## Time and Space Complexity